alphaxie1988/passwordstrengthmeterFE/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-This project is a password strength meter created for SMU IS613 - Cybersecurity
+This project is a password strength meter Front End created for SMU IS613 - Cybersecurity

 https://www.youtube.com/watch?v=tH6xVg8ZXAQ